Alun Armstrong: Theatre

 In addition to his film and television work, Armstrong has acted in many theatre productions.
 One of his early roles was Billy Spencer in David Storey's play The Changing Room at the Royal Court Theatre directed by Lindsay Anderson in 1971.
 In 1975, he played Touchstone in As You Like It directed by Peter Gill at the Nottingham Playhouse.

 Armstrong spent nine years with the Royal Shakespeare Company from 1979 to 1988.
-On tour and at the Donmar Warehouse in 1979–80, he played Dogberry in Much Ado About Nothing and Azdak in The Caucasian Chalk Circle.
+On tour and at the Warehouse in 1979–80, he played Dogberry in Much Ado About Nothing and Azdak in The Caucasian Chalk Circle.

 In 1981, Armstrong joined the cast of the eight-hour production of The Life and Adventures of Nicholas Nickleby as Wackford Squeers.
 The company went on tour to perform on Broadway at the Plymouth Theatre.
 The play was filmed for television at the Old Vic Theatre in 1982.

 In productions at the Royal Shakespeare Theatre, the Theatre Royal, Newcastle, and the Barbican Theatre in 1982–83, Armstrong played Trinculo in The Tempest and Petruchio in The Taming of the Shrew with Sinéad Cusack as Kate.
 In 1983, he played Ralph Trapdoor in The Roaring Girl starring Helen Mirren.
 He performed the roles of Leontes in The Winter's Tale and John Proctor in The Crucible on a national tour that included Christ Church, Spitalfields in 1984 and on tour to Poland in 1985.
 In 1985–86, he played Thersites in Troilus and Cressida.

 In the autumn of 1985, Armstrong took on what is perhaps his best-known stage role: Thénardier in the original London production of Les Misérables.
 Thénardier and his wife, played by Susan Jane Tanner, are innkeepers whose shady practices are revealed in the song "Master of the House."
 Armstrong described Thénardier as "a gruesome and comic character."

 Armstrong was one of the first to be cast, along with fellow Royal Shakespeare Company members Sue Jane Tanner and Roger Allam.
 He was involved in fleshing out his role, particularly in the second act song "Dog Eats Dog."
 He was surprised by the success of Les Misérables "because it is different to other musicals.
 Different because it is a sung musical throughout and also a little operatic; I didn't think it would be very popular."
 He left the production after a year because he became bored with the repetition and wanted to move on to other things.

 He sings on Original London Cast Recording.
 He reprised the role, paired with Jenny Galloway as Mme.
 Thénardier, in Les Misérables - The Dream Cast in Concert at the Royal Albert Hall in October 1995, which was filmed and released on DVD.
 He also appeared in the 25th anniversary concert, though Matt Lucas performed the role of Thénardier.